A1: What is a density meter used for?

 Q3: Density meters work by measuring the oscillation of a glass tube that contains the sample.
 There are digital density meters that can measure specific gravity and refraction index as well as the density of a sample.

-Tips: Why choose a tuning fork density meter?
+Tips: What is a tuning fork density meter?